Hulk (film): Cast

-A gamma radiation research scientist.
-After exposure to elevated gamma radiation levels, he becomes an enormous, green, monster humanoid and muscular when enraged or agitated, and also has the ability to grow larger in size and become stronger when angered in his Hulk form.
+A gamma radiation research scientist who, after exposure to elevated gamma radiation levels, transforms into an enormous, green, muscular monster humanoid when enraged or agitated.
+His size and strength also vary depending on his anger level in this film: the lower limit is 9 ft (2.74 m), his middle limit is 12 ft (3.66 m), and his upper limit is 15 ft (4.57 m).
 He is legally known as Bruce Krenzler throughout the film.
 Bana was cast in October 2001, signing for an additional two sequels.
 Ang Lee felt obliged to cast Bana upon seeing Chopper and first approached the actor in July 2001.
 Other actors heavily pursued the role.
 Bana was also in heavy contention for Ghost Rider but lost out to Nicolas Cage.
 Bana explained, "I was obsessed with the TV show.
-I was never a huge comic book reader when I was a kid but was completely obsessed with the television show."
+I was never a huge comic book reader when I was a kid, but I was completely obsessed with the television show."
 It was widely reported Billy Crudup turned down the role.
 Johnny Depp and Steve Buscemi were reportedly under consideration for the lead.
 David Duchovny and Jeff Goldblum auditioned for the role.
 Edward Norton, who went on to play Bruce in The Incredible Hulk, expressed interest in the role but turned it down as he was disappointed with the script.
 Tom Cruise was also offered the role but he turned it down.